Beddien/dig-250-milestones/install-configure.md

-## Install Git on Mac
+## Install Git on 🍏 Mac

-<a href="https://brew.sh/" target="_blank">Homebrew</a> is a software package management system that simplifies the installation of software on macOS
+The <a href="https://brew.sh/" target="_blank">Homebrew</a> software package management system simplifies installing software on macOS.